 How long does an 8- week old German Shepherd sleep?

-An 8– week old German Shepherd sleeps for up to 18 hours.
-The number of hours a puppy sleeps reduces as they grow older.
+An 8- week old German Shepherd sleeps for up to 18 hours.
+How long a German Shepherd puppy sleeps reduces as they grow older.

 All a small puppy does is sleep, eat, and get used to a new schedule.
 Let your puppy be.
 Allow them to sleep so that they can get energy and grow.